eclipse/repairnator/doc/README.md

 ### Pull-requests

-When Repairnator is configured to create a pull-request automatically, it uses the text of `TEXT_PR` from [AbstractRepairStep](https://github.com/eclipse/repairnator/blob/master/src/repairnator-pipeline/src/main/java/fr/inria/spirals/repairnator/process/step/repair/AbstractRepairStep.java).
+When Repairnator is configured to create a pull-request automatically, it uses the text found on [this file](https://github.com/eclipse/repairnator/blob/master/src/repairnator-pipeline/src/main/resources/R-Hero-PR-text.MD).
 In the future, it is planned to generate a specific piece of text to explain the patch (see [Explainable Software Bot Contributions: Case Study of Automated Bug Fixes](http://arxiv.org/pdf/1905.02597) ([doi:10.1109/BotSE.2019.00010](https://doi.org/10.1109/BotSE.2019.00010)))

+By default, the links created in the PR text direct to a web service, which stores the feedback information on a table on our Azure storage account.

 ## Content of the repository